When you spend $50 or more (Not Including Tax)!

 This is the most prevalent Milkweed species found east of I-35 and throughout the North Eastern United States.
 Located in the migration path of the Monarch butterfly, the common milkweed is the host plant for 90 percent of these beautiful creatures, producing large quantities of nectar and providing a food source for many other pollinators as well.

-Native American Wildflower Common Milkweed 100 Open Pollinated Seeds
+Common Milkweed American Native Wildflower 100 Open Pollinated Seeds

 The blooms are white to purple, and each is about 2 to 3 inches long.
 They will grow in part shade to full sun.

 References say that they bloom for only a couple of weeks, but if they can have some afternoon shade, we’ve found that the blooms will last longer.
-Grows to a height of 12 to 18 inches.
+Grows an average height of 12 to 18 inches.

-Blooms April through May, Perennial, for best results plant in Spring.
+Blooms from April to May.
+For best results, plant in the Spring.

-Native American Wildflower Foxglove 50 Open Pollinated Seeds
+Foxglove American Native Wildflower 50 Open Pollinated Seeds

 A member of the Sunflower Family, Frostweed is a stiff, upright, perennial that is an extremely beneficial plant for many butterflies.